bjozzi/charity-bet/README.md

-# Token SOFA App
+# Charity beting

+This bot gives you the ability to make a charity bet to a charity of your choice for a given soccer matches.

 This repo helps you build a [Token app](https://www.tokenbrowser.com) in Javascript.

-The sample bot can:
+The bot can:

 * send messages
 * send and request money